-- when registered with the Board for the purpose of gaining the practical experience required to apply for 122 123 licensure as a pharmacist. - 2.
-That the Board of Pharmacy shall promulgate regulations to implement the provisions of this act to be effective within 280 days of its enactment.
-However, the provisions of subsection B 2 of 125 § 54.1-3321 of the Code of Virginia, as amended by this act, requiring accreditation of a pharmacy 126 127 - technician training program shall become effective July 1, 2022.
+- F. A pharmacy technician trainee enrolled in a training program for pharmacy technicians described in subdivision B 2 may engage in the acts set forth in subsection A for the purpose of obtaining practical experience required for completion of the training program, so long as such activities are directly monitored by a supervising pharmacist. - G. To be registered as a pharmacy technician trainee, a person shall submit an application and a fee specified in regulations of the Board.
+Such registration shall only be valid while the person is enrolled in a pharmacy technician training program described in subsection B and actively progressing toward completion of such program.
+A registration card issued pursuant to this section shall be invalid and shall be returned to the Board if such person fails to enroll in a pharmacy technician training program described in subsection B. - H. A pharmacy intern may perform the duties set forth for pharmacy technicians in subsection A when registered with the Board for the purpose of gaining the practical experience required to apply for 122 123 licensure as a pharmacist.
+2. That the Board of Pharmacy shall promulgate regulations to implement the provisions of this -124 act to be effective within 280 days of its enactment.
+However, the provisions of subsection B 2 of 125 § 54.1-3321 of the Code of Virginia, as amended by this act, requiring accreditation of a pharmacy 126 technician training program shall become effective July 1, 2022.

-3. The Board of Pharmacy shall convene a workgroup composed of stakeholders including representatives of the Virginia Association of Chain Drug Stores, Virginia Pharmacists Association, 129 130 - Virginia Healthcareer Association, Virginia Society of Health-System Pharmacies, and any other stakeholders that the Board of Pharmacy may deem appropriate to develop recommendations related to the addition of duties and tasks that a pharmacy technician registered by the Board 131 132 - may perform.
-The workgroup shall report its recommendations to the Secretary of Health and 133 - Human Resources and the Chairmen of the House Committee on Health, Welfare and Institutions 134 - and the Senate Committee on Education and Health by November 1, 2021.
+3. The Board of Pharmacy shall convene a workgroup composed of stakeholders including 127 128 representatives of the Virginia Association of Chain Drug Stores, Virginia Pharmacists Association, 129 130 Virginia Healthcareer Association, Virginia Society of Health-System Pharmacies, and any other stakeholders that the Board of Pharmacy may deem appropriate to develop recommendations 131 related to the addition of duties and tasks that a pharmacy technician registered by the Board 132 may perform.
+The workgroup shall report its recommendations to the Secretary of Health and 133 Human Resources and the Chairmen of the House Committee on Health, Welfare and Institutions 134 and the Senate Committee on Education and Health by November 1, 2021.
+135